FACG2/CodeBytesToDO/README.md

      EditToDo   : edit specific ToDo .

-    Every pair in a team chose two function to work in and each member in the pair worked in both writing c ode and tests.
+   Every pair in a team chose two function to work in and each member in the pair worked in both writing code and tests.
 These functions are in the todoFunctions object in `logic.js.`

    #### Part two : use the TDD functions to build the App